y-crdt/yrb/README.md

 push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-You can run tests with `bundle exec rspec`.

 ## License

 The gem is available as open source under the terms of the